Java Web Start : Java Glossary

 Features

-For people who have dial-up Internet connections, JAWS is clever.
-If there is a dial-up connection in progress, it checks for updates, and downloads them if necessary.
+For people who have dial-up Internet connections, JWS is clever.
+If there is a dial-up connection in progress, it checks for updates and downloads them if necessary.
 If there is no connection, is does not dial.
 It simply uses the old code and checks next time when you are connected for an update.

 There are a number of services your Web Start application can use.
-DownloadService lets you check what is in the cache, and remove items from the cache.
-FileSaveService lets even unsigned applications write to hard disk though the somewhat clumsy FileSaveService API.
+DownloadService lets you check what is in the cache and remove items from the cache.
+FileSaveService lets even unsigned applications write to hard disk though the somewhat clumsy FileSaveService API (Application Programming Interface).

 Web Start has features for keeping track of various versions of files and automatically ensuring the users have the most up-to-date files.
 Unfortunately, the version-based protocol requires special support on the Web server.
-This support can be provided using servlets, CGI-scripts, or by similar means.
-You can’t pull it off simply by changing the names of the various jar files you upload to a standard http server.
+This support can be provided using Servlets, CGI-scripts, or by similar means.
+You can’t pull it off simply by changing the names of the various jar files you upload to a standard HTTP (Hypertext Transfer Protocol) server.
 Without a special server, files are downloaded with ordinary HTTP with is not restartable if the download aborts.
-Sun provides a reference Servlet in the download that implements the JNLP protocol that you could run your server.
+Oracle provides a reference Servlet in the download that implements the JNLP protocol that you could run your server.
 I have no experience with it.

-Web Start is Sun’s specific implementation of JNLP.
-There are other JNLP projects: the Sitraka Deploy Director, Juniper and OpenJNLP on SourceForge.
-Fontanus Zydego has an implementation similar to JNLP.
+Web Start is Oracle’s specific implementation of JNLP.
+There are other JNLP projects: Juniper and OpenJNLP on SourceForge.

 I am not sure which of the above projects are client/server or both.

-JNLP leaves this unspecified, but Sun’s Java Web Start reference implementation downloads and applies any updates only after you run a program.
+JNLP leaves this unspecified, but Oracle’s Java Web Start reference implementation downloads and applies any updates only after you run a program.
 This unexpected convention has three advantages:

 1. It avoids making the user wait to do useful work.
 Most of the time the update is not critical.